piercebriney/blackjack-cardcounting-cv/compute_device/README.md

 - CUDA >= 11.4
 - TensorRT >= 8.4
 - OpenCV >= 4.7 with GTK support
+- YOLOv8 PyTorch model trained on pictures of size 1280x1280

 #### OpenCV
 If your system's OpenCV installation does not support GTK (required for viewing camera footage), you must compile from source.
 Refer to the [official documentation](https://docs.opencv.org/4.x/d2/de6/tutorial_py_setup_in_ubuntu.html) for installation.